VU-ASE/roverlib-c/README.md

 # roverlib-c

 Building a service that runs on the rover?
 Then you'll need the roverlib.
-This is the variant for C
+This is the variant for C.

-**WIP**.
-Full docs on ase website

 # Requirements

 Before installing/using the roverlib, you need to have the following installed:

 - libprotobuf-c-dev